2022 Krasnoyarsk kindergarten shooting: Aftermath

 The prosecutor's office said that such a crime has not been seen in the history of Russia, where a mass shooter was motivated by feminist ideology.

-Chairman of the Investigative Committee Alexander Bastrykin has put the investigation of the criminal case under the control of the central office of the department.
-President Vladimir Putin awarded medals "For Bravery" to three Krasnoyarsk educators who stopped the attacker.
+Alexander Bastrykin, the chairman of the Investigative Committee, has put the investigation of the criminal case under the control of the central office of the department.
+President Vladimir Putin awarded medals «For Bravery» to three Krasnoyarsk educators who stopped the attacker.

-As of 2025, Dvorkina was serving her sentence in Krasnoyarsk colony No. 22, as well as undergoing treatment with a psychiatrist and seeing a psychologist.
+As of 2025, Dvorkina was serving her sentence in Krasnoyarsk colony № 22, as well as undergoing treatment with a psychiatrist and seeing a psychologist.
 She has been diagnosed with "polymorphic personality disorder".
 While serving her sentence in the colony, Dvorkina was employed as a seamstress.
 She participates in cultural, educational, and sporting events.
 She also took part in patriotic events dedicated to Victory in the Great Patriotic War and the Immortal Regiment campaign.